EPCCed/eidf-docs/docs/safe-haven-services/using-the-hpc-cluster.md

 ### Resource Limits

 There are no resource constraints imposed on the default SLURM partition at present.
 There are user limits (see the output of `ulimit -a`).
-If a project has a requirement for more than 200cores, more than 4TB of memory, or more elapsed runtime than 96 hours, a resource reservation request should be made by the researchers through email to the service help desk.
+If a project has a requirement for more than 200 cores, more than 4TB of memory, or an elapsed runtime of more than 96 hours, a resource reservation request should be made by the researchers through email to the service help desk.

 There are no storage quotas enforced in the HPC cluster storage at present.
-The project storage requirements are negotiated and space allocated before the project accounts are released.
-Storage use is monitored and guidance will be issued before quotas are imposed on projects.
+The project storage requirements are negotiated, and space allocated before the project accounts are released.
+Storage use is monitored, and guidance will be issued before quotas are imposed on projects.

 The HPC system is managed in the spirit of utilising it as fully as possible and as fairly as possible.
 This approach works best when researchers are aware of their project workload demands and cooperate rather than compete for cluster resources.